Start by clicking on "Fill out the template"

 This document is used by companies to raise capital from investors.

-After filling the form, the parties to the agreement must sign the document.
+After completing the document, the parties to the agreement must sign the document.
 If the agreement involves the sale of shares by the issuing company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the issuing company.

 The investor(s) must also sign the document.
 If the investor(s) is a company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the investor(s).
 If the investor(s) is an organization other than a company, an authorized representative of the organization must sign the document.